-As CPD's primary and most visible staff resource, the Operations Division is responsible for suppression and prevention of crime, apprehension of offenders, recovery of stolen property, regulation of non-criminal activity, and maintenance of peace in the community.
-Police Officers are assigned throughout the City to connect with and foster positive relationships with community members, increase visibility, and enforce the laws of the Commonwealth.
+As CPD's primary and most visible staff resource, the Operations Division is responsible for suppression and prevention of crime, apprehension of offenders, recovery of stolen property, regulation of noncriminal activity, and maintenance of peace in the community.
+Police Officers are assigned throughout the City to connect with and foster positive relationships with community members, increase enforce the laws visibility, and of the Commonwealth.